elastic/opentelemetry/docs/manual-configuration.md

 Logs are collected from setup onward, so you won't see logs that occurred before starting the collector.
 The default log path is `/var/log/*`.
 Update the path in the `otel.yml` file.

+## Limitations

+Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using the Elastic Distribution for the OpenTelemetry collector.